-Joe writes in to ask: “What is legalism?”
+Joe writes in to ask, “Pastor John, what is legalism?”

-So what we want, what I want in my life is not just to be free from a principled Legalism, you know, a theological Legalism that says you get to heaven or you please God, you win his favor by keeping the law.
-I want to have a gracious spirit, a gospel spirit not a legal spirit that comes from a failure to be amazed at my being saved by grace.
+So what we want, what I want in my life, is not just to be free from a principled legalism — you know, a theological legalism that says you get to heaven, or you please God, or you win his favor by keeping the law.
+I want to have a gracious spirit, a gospel spirit, not a legal spirit that comes from a failure to be amazed at my being saved by grace.